sagesachi/Software-project/markdowntest.md

 - requirement 2
 - requirement 3

 I plan to incorperate a pilot software implementation method.
+Pilot implementation involves deploying the new system to a specified small group of test users before full rollout where you are able to recieve feedback in advance.

 storyboard brainstorm
 !(https://raw.githubusercontent.com/sagesachi/Software-project/refs/heads/main/Project%20documentation/1.%20Identifying%20and%20defining/IMG_0851.JPG)